-Are you new in the job market and wondering, “$35 an hour is how much per year?”
+Are you new in the job market looking for $35 an hour jobs and wondering, “$35 an hour is how much per year?”
 You are not alone!

 It’s common for employers to quote hourly salaries without further explanation on what the rate gets you in the long run.
 With this in mind, I have been running a series of posts to help you understand typical salaries.

 So, can $35 an hour get you $50,000 per year after taxes?
 This post will answer not only that but also how to calculate yearly salaries from varying hourly rates.

 Further, read on to find out jobs that pay $35 an hour (and more).
 And what kind of lifestyle do 35 dollars hourly afford you?